 Problems Associated With School Anxiety

-Social anxiety disorder at school can be a serious problem, and often one that is self-sustaining.
+Social anxiety disorder at school can be a serious problem.
+It is also one that is self-sustaining.
 Below, we'll take a look at some of the reasons that people experience social anxiety at school.
-However, if you're looking to treat it, make sure you take my anxiety test now.
+However, if you're looking to treat it, make sure you take my free 7-minute anxiety test now.

-The following are some examples of both ways that people experience school anxiety and what happens if it goes untreated:
+The following are some examples of both ways the ways that children experience school anxiety and what happens if it goes untreated:

 Going to Class/Absences

 Attending class means being forced into in a room full of other students for hours at a time, every day.